From London to Manchester, UK runways have faced closures after a weekend of Arctic weather conditions.

 Passengers faced with hours-long delays are left wondering, 'Am I entitled to compensation due to snow?'

-With travel horror stories mounting across the continent, you may be considering calling off holiday plans too.
+With snow and strikes forecast across the continent in the coming days and weeks,you may be considering calling off holiday plans.
 But think twice before you cancel, experts have warned: if you ditch the trip, you’ll probably have to cough up.

-Here’s what to do if you’ve got flights booked this summer and how to get your money back if your trip is cancelled or delayed.
+Here’s what to do if you’ve got flights booked this winter and how to get your money back if your trip is cancelled or delayed.

 Should I cancel my flight?

 If you’ve already booked travel plans, it’s probably best to keep them - though it depends on the airline you are flying with.